 I’m a U.S. journalist in Southeast Asia.
-As a writer, and researcher, I cover business, law, travel and environmental matters.
+As a writer, editor and researcher, I cover business, law, travel and environmental matters.
 Click the links in the left column to read extracts from some of my published articles.
 Most of these were written on a freelance basis.

 As a nitpicky editor, I do everything from proofreading to very heavy rewriting.
 I can update your website or guidebook, or wrestle your annual report, thesis or policy study into comprehensible English.
 I have edited hundreds of academic papers in the past few years alone.
 You can be assured of error-free, first-rate, First World copy.
 I started out as a news copy editor, so I long ago committed the Associated Press Stylebook to memory.
 I now work more often with Chicago and APA styles.

 I’ve held staff jobs as a reporter, copy editor or editor in Bangkok, Hong Kong, Tokyo and Washington, D.C.
 I have a master’s degree in journalism from Northwestern University too.

 Cambodia, China (most recently), Dominican Republic, France, Greece, India, Indonesia, Italy, Japan, Laos, Malaysia, Mexico, Myanmar, Nepal, Philippines, Singapore, Taiwan, Thailand, Vietnam … I’ve traveled in many countries, but I know Thailand and its neighbors best of all.
-I have read a great deal about the history of Asia and wish more editors were interested in travel articles with real history.
+I have read a great deal about the history of Asia and wish more editors were interested in travel articles with genuine history.